jorgenwh/alphazero/README.md

-A simple AlphaZero implementation in python.
+A simple AlphaZero implementation in Python